danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 			- TemplateCharm - Variation of SFCore's EasyCharm.
 Includes logic for adding the charm to the map for pickup
 			- ExaltedCharm - Variation of TemplateCharm that also includes logic for upgrading the charm via the Exaltation mod
 			- ExaltedCharmState - Variation of SFCore's EasyCharmState that also handles if a charm has been upgraded via Exaltation
-		- ElegyBeamAttacker - Adds a chance to trigger a Grubberfly's Elegy beam attack when swinging the nail
 		- GetModCharmHelper - Gets the numeric ID of a Mod-added charm by name
 	- Shields
 		- ShieldHelper - Template for adding new damage-blocking abilities